Want to win a Camino trip for two?Join our Active Travel Community

 Meals: B,L,D

 Leaving Laggan, the morning walk takes us up a short section of canal and onto the shores of the beautiful and secluded Loch Oich.
 Some of the trail will be on the disused Spean Bridge to Fort Augustus railway line, and the rest is on General Wade’s Military Road, Scotland’s first metalled road.
 This will lead us to Cullochy, where we will join the barge for lunch.
 A 5 mile (8km) walk makes up the rest of the journey to Fort Augustus, first along a towpath and then up a small hill (120m) which gives fantastic views right up Loch Ness.
-The descent takes us into Fort Augustus.
+The descent takes us into Fort Augustus where we will overnight.
 Distance: 11.5 miles/18.5km; Height gain: 140m/460ft

 Meals: B,L,D